Accreditation for CME/CE

 - Providing CE/CME activities (including workshop and train-the-trainer programs) to healthcare professionals working in a variety of healthcare settings.

 - Designing and developing educational experiences to enhance clinician communication skills with patients, clients and healthcare teams.

 - Developing and implementing structured and experiential learning formats (e.g., presentation, audio-visual and/or web-based learning, etc.) to facilitate the assimilation of CE/CME activity content.

 - Evaluating improvements in clinician communication skills and the impacts of these enhanced skills in clinical practice.

 IHC Continuing Education Accreditation

-IHC has maintained accreditation status to grant continuing education through two accrediting bodies:
+IHC has maintains accreditation status to grant continuing education through two accrediting bodies:

 - American Academy of Family Physicians (AAFP)

-IHC also maintains a co-provider relationship with the University of Pittsburgh, School of Nursing, accredited by the American Nursing Credentialing Center (ANCC) to provide continuing nursing education (CNE).
+IHC also maintains a joint-providership with the University of Pittsburgh, School of Nursing, accredited by the American Nurses Credentialing Center (ANCC) (with commendation) to provide continuing nursing education (CNE).
 To award CME or CE credits for a given course, the accredited provider organization has to go through an accreditation process which is tightly controlled by each of the accrediting bodies such as the ACCME.
 As an accredited provider, IHC grants a prescribed number of CE credit hours for learners who attend the communication workshops.